Listening improves thinking;

 Gandalf later wears an imperial gown of black and proclaims himself the Lord High God of all Middle-earth.
-He anoints his Ringwraiths Lords of Middle-earth, as a temporary edict to ensure order while the new Great Age of Wisdom is being forged.
-He puts his vast prison camps of heretics and traitors to work, building a bigger more magnificent tower on the ruins of the Dark Tower, called The Great Tower of Unity – as a example of beauty and perfection to all.
+He anoints his Ringwraiths the Lords of Middle-earth, as a temporary edict to ensure order while the new Great Age of Wisdom is being forged.
+He puts his vast prison camps of heretics and traitors to work, building a bigger more magnificent tower on the ruins of the Dark Tower, called The Great Tower of Unity – as an example of beauty and perfection to all.
 Gandalf sits at the top of the tower in his golden throne room and ever-watches, ensuring his subjects are forever obeying his great will.

 Gandalf is regularly overcome with anger at the disloyalty and ingratitude of his subjects, which necessitates public demonstrations of his great power, much to the amusement of the uruk-hai.
 Transgressors of the laws of Gandalf are sent to Mordor to learn more of The Way of Gandalf – they are not seen again.

 One day, as the Lord High God of all Middle-earth is amusing himself with the antics of his hobbit court jesters, he sips from a chalice of poisoned wine, carefully prepared by his servant Grima Wormtongue.
-He takes his last gasp as the Ring slips from his withered finger on to the finger of his murderer.
+He takes his last gasp as the Ring slips from his withered finger onto the finger of his murderer.
 The Great Tower of Unity is renamed The Dark Tower.

 But Gandalf had foreseen and refused this fate, placing his hope instead on the unnoticed deeds of hobbits.
 “Will you not take the Ring?” says Frodo.
 “No!” cried Gandalf, springing to his feet.
 “With that power I should have power too great and terrible.
 And over me the Ring would gain a power still greater and more deadly.”
 His eyes flashed and his face was lit as by a fire within.
 “Do not tempt me!
 For I do not wish to become like the Dark Lord himself.
 Yet the way of the Ring to my heart is by pity, pity for weakness and the desire of strength to do good.
 Do not tempt me!”